The Martian

 Whether or not all of this is evidence for a statement about climate change, no one can doubt that The Martian aims to make us feel the preciousness of life.
 The sheer effort expended to save one person shows a total reverence for life, as do the two occasions when Watney stoops to marvel at a tiny, newly-sprouted plant: first a potato plant on Mars, then a similar sprout poking through the gravel on Earth.
 Even if all the signs pointing to climate change were coincidental, a movie about the irreplaceable value of life would still speak to our most pressing global threat.

-In any case, the name of the Ares III mother ship hints that we should be alert to a hidden message.
+In any case, the name of the Ares III mother ship should alert us to a hidden message.
 It’s named after Hermes, the Greek messenger god, who unlike Ares (the Greek name for Mars) has no special connection to the red planet.
-If the movie is indeed carrying a message about the greatest practical problem of our time, that would justify the allusion to Hermes.
-But the movie does far more than remind us of the dangers of climate change – it also aims to help us solve those problems by modeling an entire ethos capable of effecting the needed change.
+If the movie carries a message about the greatest practical problem of our time, that would justify the allusion to Hermes.
+Still, the movie does more than remind us of the dangers of climate change – it also aims to help us solve those problems by modeling an entire ethos capable of effecting the needed change.

 Notwithstanding its special effects, most viewers probably sense that The Martian is fundamentally old-fashioned.
 The disco soundtrack (including songs relevant to global warming like “Hot Stuff” and “I Will Survive”) is retro, and the gung-ho spirit of cheerful cooperation plays like an ode to the John F. Kennedy era of space exploration.
 Going even further back, the movie’s faith in its capacity to inspire people to do better recalls Hollywood films of the Depression and World War II.